Conflict of Interest Registry

 When a member discloses an interest, they file a Declaration Form containing a written statement of the interest and its general nature with the clerk of the municipality or the secretary of the committee or local board.

 The MCIA requires municipalities to maintain a registry of all declarations made under the Act.
 The registry must include the original written declaration provided by the member of Council and must be available to the public.

-The following is a registry of written disclosures of interest as of January 1, 2019:
+A registry of written disclosures of interest as of January 1, 2019:

 Frequently Asked Questions

 A pecuniary interest can be direct, indirect, or deemed.

 A “pecuniary interest” is not defined in the Municipal Conflict of Interest Act but is generally considered a personal financial/monetary interest (whether positive or negative) in a matter that is subject of consideration at a meeting.

 A “meeting” includes any regular, special, committee or other meeting (including General Issues Committee).

 The MCIA identifies a person with an “indirect pecuniary interest” if the member: